kabelwerk/sdk-js/docs/kabelwerk.md

 });

 Kabelwerk.on('ready', () => {
-    // this event is fired once, when the initial connection is established });
+    // this event is fired once: when the initial connection is established and
+    // the other methods are ready to be used (openInbox, openRoom, etc.)
+});

 Kabelwerk.on('error', (error) => {
-    // e.g. when the token is invalid
+    // e.g. if the token is invalid
 });

-Kabelwerk.on('connected', () => {
-    // this event is fired every time the connection is (re-)established });

 Kabelwerk.on('disconnected', () => {
-    // this event is fired every time the connection drops });
+    // this event is fired every time when the connection drops });

+Kabelwerk.on('reconnected', () => {
+    // this event is fired every time when the connection is automatically
+    // re-established after a disconnect
+});

 Kabelwerk.connect();